 Highly Configurable.
 Operates Upto 40 Relays.
 For Main Hoist,Auxillary Hoist,Cross travel and Long travel Motions.

 *All Anand Data Pendants are Made in India.

 Anand Push Button Crane Pendant Stations developed using modern embedded electronic circuits and advanced certified software.

 Smaller than the current pendants, faster, secure, flame proof,cheaper,Servicable,Easy to operate.

 Crane Pendant Station

-All you ever wanted to know about crane pendants Crane Pendants Demystified!
-The crane pendant is one of the most frequently handled parts of a crane.
+Know all about Pendant Station For Crane.
+The crane pendant is one of the most frequently handled parts of a EOT crane.
 Understanding this seemingly inconspicuous component and handling it right can save crane users a tidy sum.
+Crane Pendant Demystified!
 So here goes –

 What are crane pendants?